Comparing retailers and contracts, and choosing an energy deal

 An evergreen contract is when the agreement to supply energy continues until you or the retailer end the contract.
 Evergreen contracts usually include a fixed benefit period that runs an agreed length of time, eg 12 months.
 At the end of the 12 months, the fixed benefit will end but the contract with the retailer will continue.

-If there are discounts, what do you have to do to receive them?
+If there are discounts, what do you have to do to get them?

 Market retail contracts often include substantial discounts.
 Make sure you understand: